supaket/kube-jenkins/Readme.md

 cd modified-jenkins
 ```

-* Replace `'kmlaydin'` with your Docker Hub username and run the following command to build a modified Jenkins image:
+* Replace `'supaket'` with your Docker Hub username and run the following command to build a modified Jenkins image:

 ```
-docker build -t kmlaydin/modified-jenkins:latest .
+docker build -t supaket/modified-jenkins:latest .
 ```

 ![build-a-modified-jenkins-image](./gif/build-a-modified-jenkins-image.gif "Build a Modified Jenkins Image")